AbstractEyes/geofractal/README.md

 ## What Is This?

+!!!CURRENTLY!!! this architecture is under active development.
+Expect a lot of changes.

+Primarily, what you want is geofractal.model.blocks.router.global_fractal_router.py This structure is the primary blueprint implementation of the GeoFractal Router architecture and is to be used as a module within larger models.

+I'm currently implementing a higher-level factory interface to build complete models around this router.
+The process is ongoing.

+## Overview

 GeoFractal Router is a coordination architecture for **collective intelligence**.
 Instead of building one smart model, you build multiple *different* models that communicate and triangulate truth together.

 **The key insight:** Individual models don't need to be accurate.
 They need to *see differently*.
 The collective triangulates from divergent perspectives.